The 7 Ingredients of an Instagram Influencer Marketing Campaign

-Simply Measured found in their 2017 State of Social Marketing report, found that brands are using influencers for a variety of reasons including extending their reach, sharing branded content, and promoting products and offerings.
+In their 2017 State of Social Marketing report, Simply Measured found that brands are using influencers for a variety of reasons including extending their reach, sharing branded content, and promoting products and offerings.
 It is undeniable that Instagram is extremely effective as a medium for influencer marketing.
 Influencer Central conducted a survey in which consumers said that Instagram influencers are the sixth most effective in influencing purchases.

 59 percent of micro-influencers in a Bloglovin’ survey, have found it to be the most effective platform for engaging followers.